paulatraveler/data_engineering_prj/README.md

-# vente-privee

-This is a solution for a programming assignment by vente-privee.
+This is a solution for a programming assignment.

 To solve the task I used the following set of technologies:
 * Python